-For the reporting period, the management fee represented an effective rate (excluding the impact of any expense waiver in effect) of 0.497% of the fund's average net assets, which included an effective base fee of 0.551% and a decrease of 0.054% (\$2,762,763) based on performance.
+For the reporting period, the management fee represented an effective rate (excluding the impact from any expense waivers in effect) of 0.621% of the fund's average net assets.

-Putnam Management has contractually agreed, through October 30, 2024, to waive fees and/or reimburse the fund's expenses to the extent necessary to limit the cumulative expenses of the fund, exclusive of brokerage, interest, taxes, investment-related expenses, extraordinary expenses, acquired fund fees and expenses and payments under the fund's investor servicing contract, investment management contract and distribution plans, on a fiscal year-to-date basis to an annual rate of 0.20% of the fund's average net assets over such fiscal year-to-date period.
+Putnam Management has contractually agreed, through December 30, 2024, to waive fees and/or reimburse the fund's expenses to the extent necessary to limit the cumulative expenses of the fund, exclusive of brokerage. interest, taxes, investment-related expenses, extraordinary expenses, acquired fund fees and expenses and payments under the fund's investor servicing contract, investment management contract and distribution plans, on a fiscal year-to-date basis to an annual rate of 0.20% of the fund's average net assets over such fiscal year-to-date period.
 During the reporting period, the fund's expenses were not reduced as a result of this limit.